rahmcj/pixel_art/README.md

-New clone on my computer.
+New clone on my computer, changing the text.